mert-kurttutan/pytorch-template/README.md

 For presentation, I chose the CIFAR-10 problem since

 * One of the simplest problems: making this repo more template-like without exposing problem specific complexity
-* Not too simple: i.e. binary digit recognition is a real-life problem, despite being solved with current deep learning methods.
+* Not too simple: i.e. image classificaton is a real-life problem, despite this particular example begin somewhat simple for the current status of deep learning

 ## Project Structure